-potassium chloride extended-release tablet - oral, K-Dur, Klor-Con M (cont.)
+potassium extended-release dispersible tablet - oral, K-Dur, Klor-Con M (cont.)

-SIDE EFFECTS: Nausea, vomiting, gas, abdominal pain/discomfort, and diarrhea may occur.
-See How to Use section for ways to reduce stomach upset.
+SIDE EFFECTS: Upset stomach, nausea, vomiting, gas, or diarrhea may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these unlikely but serious side effects occur: difficult/painful swallowing, feeling as if the tablet is stuck in your throat.This drug may rarely cause serious stomach or intestinal problems (such as bleeding, blockage, puncture).
-Stop taking this medication and tell your doctor immediately if any of these unlikely but serious side effects occur: black/bloody stools, vomit that looks like coffee grounds, severe stomach/abdominal pain, dizziness, constipation, abdominal swelling.This medication may cause high potassium levels in the blood (hyperkalemia).
-Tell your doctor immediately if any of these unlikely but serious side effects occur: muscle cramps/weakness, severe dizziness, confusion, tingling hands/feet, slow/irregular heartbeat, unusually cold skin.A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any of the following symptoms of a serious allergic reaction: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
+Many people using this medication do not have serious side effects.Tell your doctor right away if you have any serious side effects, including: difficult/painful swallowing, feeling as if the tablet is stuck in your throat.Get medical help right away if you have any very serious side effects, including: vomit that looks like coffee grounds, stomach/abdominal pain, black/tarry stools.A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Report Problems to the Food and Drug Administration